osism/osism.github.io/docs/guides/operations-guide/openstack/tools/image-manager/update.md

 :::note

-* At this time the update.py expects all yamls Files at /etc/images/, which can't be configured at the moment.
+* At this time the update.py expects all yaml files at /etc/images/, which can't be configured at the moment.
 * Mirroring can't be disabled at the moment.

 :::

-Best is to run this Script by cron or a CI job, to update all Distribution Files periodically to the latest release and afterwards run [Openstack Image Manager](../image-manager/).
+Best run this script by cron or a CI job, to update all distribution files periodically to the latest release and afterwards run [Openstack Image Manager](../image-manager/).
-The Distribution Image yaml files must exists before running the script, you can use the files from Github repo at `etc/images/` as template for your first run.
+The distribution image yaml files must exist before running the script, you can use the files from the Github repo at `etc/images/` as template for your first run.

 ```